Prologue from Transcendental Journeys

 According to Marxist-Leninist idealism that they tried to indoctrinate us with in school as kids, communism can only work if the entire world became communistic, that is a society which functions entirely without money.
 I admit the concept of getting rid of money sounds intriguing, especially when considering how much havoc money and the power it can buy creates.
 But there was a good reason why I ran from East Germany, which was like a big prison complex to me.

 After a heated conversation, Tanja was suddenly very curious about my escape story, as many people are.
 Upon her asking me to tell it to her, I said that it is a fairly long tale that would be better for another time.
-But she insisted and in a nearby cozy café I began to tell Tanja how I risked my life in the search of freedom.
+But she insisted and in a nearby cozy café I began to tell Tanja how I risked my life in my search for freedom.

 The Visionary Writings of Omananda are mailed regularly to all subscribers of the FREE Newsletter